bcgov/CIT/README.md

 docker-compose up -d --build
 ```

-If you wish to run the cit-web locally you can run:
+If you wish to run the cit-web outside of docker for hot reloading you can run:

 ```
 docker-compose up db -d --build